balshivajisaideshpande/delta-demo/README.md

 # delta-demo
-its a demo for git and github class
+its a demo for git and github class.